 HilLesha @To the Motherhood says

 Great post!
-I love gardening. 🙂 One more benefit is that some flowers can also be a food source for people!
+I love gardening. 🙂 One more benefit is that some flowers, like those in a vegetable garden, can also be a food source for people!

 Darlene says